nathanleclaire/blog/source/_posts/2014-04-19-5-angularjs-antipatterns-and-pitfalls.markdown

 > “Whenever you have ng-model there’s gotta be a dot in there somewhere.
 If you don’t have a dot, you’re doing it wrong.”

-Words from the mouth of Miško's himself.
+Words from the mouth of Miško himself.

 This is because *primitives* (String, Number, etc.) passed in to a child scope create their own "shadow" property in the child scope, which hides the original property on the parent scope due to the way that JavaScript prototypes work (the prototype chain will not need to be consulted to determine the value of `foo` if `foo` is not an `Object` or `Array`).
 If they are bound using `=` and they are objects, however, `foo.bar` *will* be bound correctly to the original property in the parent scope.